furiosa-ai/docs/v2024.2.1/en/_sources/whatsnew/index.rst

 ==============================================

 2024.2.1 is the minor release based on 2024.2.0 major release.
+Even though this release is minor, but the improvement is significant.
-This release includes a couple of feature improvements, and 32k context length support in models, such as LLaMA 3.1, EXAONE.
+This release includes up to 32k context length support in models, such as LLaMA 3.1, EXAONE.
 You can find the upgrade guide for this release in :ref:`UpgradeGuide`.

 .. _Release2024_2_1_Highlights:

 Highlights
 ----------------------
-* 32k context length support in furiosa-llm for various models, such as LLaMA 3.1, EXAONE
+* <= 32k context length support in furiosa-llm for various models, such as LLaMA 3.1, and EXAONE
 * Artifacts with the same ``tensor_parallel_size`` is compatible even with any ``pipeline_parallel_size``